You are here

-The authors of Being Poland will discuss the challenges of writing the history of a lesser-known culture in the twenty-first century.
-As the book's publication marked the centenary of Poland's regained independence, the speakers will also address other difficult questions: how to assess Polish modern culture in retrospect and what does it actually mean to "be Poland" now?
+The authors of Being Poland discussed the challenges of writing the history of a lesser-known culture in the twenty-first century.
+As the book's publication marked the centenary of Poland's regained independence, the speakers also addressed other difficult questions: how to assess Polish modern culture in retrospect and what does it actually mean to "be Poland" now?

-The event will be followed by a Q&A and wine reception.
+The event was followed by a Q&A and wine reception.

 Joanna Niżyńska is Director of the Polish Studies Center and Associate Professor of Polish in the Department of Slavic and East European Languages and Cultures at Indiana University, Bloomington.
 Previously she had taught Polish literature for many years at Harvard University.
 She is the author of The Kingdom of Insignificance: Miron Bialoszewski and the Quotidian, the Traumatic, and the Queer (Northwestern UP, 2013) and German-Polish Postmemorial Relations: In Search of a Livable Past (co-edited with Kristin Kopp, Palgrave Macmillan, 2012).

 Tamara Trojanowska is Director for the Centre for Drama, Theatre and Performance Studies and Associate Professor of Polish in the Department of Slavic Languages and Literature at the University of Toronto.
 Her current research focuses on the intersections of drama and theatre with history, philosophy, and religious thought, and emphasizes issues of identity and transgression, topics that she has published on in Poland, Canada, United States, and England.